Types of Medical Assistant Certifications | CHCP

 NCMA refers to Nationally Certified Medical Assistant and is administered by the National Center for Competency Testing (NCCT).
 Like the RMA, work experience, completion of an accredited program, or military experience can all qualify a candidate to sit for the test.

-NRCMA stands for Nationally Registered Certified Medical Assistant.
-This exam is administered by the National Association for Health Professionals (NAHP).
+The NRCMA exam is administered by the National Association for Health Professionals (NAHP).
 To take the exam, candidates must have completed an accredited program, received formal training in the military, or have adequate, relevant work experience.

 Most employers will accept any of the four medical assistant credentials outlined above, as well as specialty certifications.
 In highly competitive environments, the CMA credential may be preferred because the eligibility requirements are more restrictive—work experience alone does not meet the requirements to sit for the exam.
 Likewise, RMA certification requires the most experience for those qualifying based on work experience only, making it an attractive qualification for employers.